 All OSU students have FREE access to Microsoft Office 365 to install on their personally owned computers (Mac and/or PC).

-Virtually all the software you will need for your classes will be available to you either free or at a substantial discounts through campus channels.
+Some of the software you will need for your classes will be available to you either free or at a substantial discounts through campus channels.

 We only recommend running Linux as a laptop's operating system if you are familiar with and experienced with Linux.
 Many engineering or free programs/services either do not work well with or may be more challenging to get to work on your laptop if you chose to run Linux.
 You will also still run into instances where software required for coursework may only run on Windows.